aaronlabeau/NewWorld/Lore.md

 ### Storm Giants

-Much is not known about them other than they are the most powerful of the giants and in accient times had a palace called Atlantis that scholars state is located somewhere in the waters south of Vad Aroiga.
+Much is not known about them other than they are the most powerful of the giants and in ancient times had a palace called Atlantis that scholars state is located somewhere in the waters south of Vad Aroiga.

 ## Great Silence